 The Museum's Responsible Procurement Policy seeks to attain best value for money in the acquisition of goods, services and works for the Museum in a manner that is environmentally, ethically and economically sustainable.
 We want our suppliers to become advocates for the planet too.

 Responsible procurement is concerned with the economic, social and environmental impacts of purchasing decisions.
 The Museum's Responsible Procurement Policy is designed with three principal objectives in mind:

 - Environmental sustainability: To procure goods, services and works in a way that minimises our direct and indirect impacts on the environment and biodiversity, throughout their lifecycle.

-- Ethical sourcing: To implement a due diligence process that will promote respect for human rights, equality and diversity.
+- Ethical sourcing: To exercise due diligence in our higher-risk spend categories that will promote respect for human rights, equality and diversity.

 - Health and safety: To ensure that our procurement practices protect the health and safety of Museum staff, visitors, contractors and other users of our buildings and facilities.

 This policy will be applied to the Museum's procurement activities in an open and transparent manner.

 The policy is aligned to the Museum's Code of Ethics Policy, all existing environmental, equality and diversity policies, and the Museum's annual Statement on Slavery and Human Trafficking.

 The Museum will adopt a pragmatic approach to encouraging and influencing our suppliers to improve their sustainability practices and will seek to inspire others by sharing knowledge and awareness of responsible, best practice procurement with fellow institutions.